Koed00/django-q/docs/configure.rst

 ack_failures
 ~~~~~~~~~~~~

 When set to ``True``, also acknowledge unsuccessful tasks.
 This causes failed tasks to be considered as successful deliveries, thereby removing them from the task queue.
-Can also be set per-task by passing the ``ack_failure`` option to :func:`enqueue`.
+Can also be set per-task by passing the ``ack_failure`` option to :func:`async_task`.
 Defaults to ``False``.

 .. _retry: